Shop With Confidence: FREE Growing & Glowing Promise

 But First, The Basics

 We get it, you’re excited!
-We are too.
+We are, too!
 However, if this is your first time testing out the gardening waters, let’s not dive straight in to breaking ground.
 It is important to consider sizing, location, and the soil.

 Fruit and vegetable gardens can be tough to manage, so we recommend starting the size out small with a few plants here and there.
-Smaller areas are easier to manage and maintain compared to a large overfilling garden.
+Smaller areas are easier to manage and maintain compared to a large overfilled garden.

 Don’t worry, you can still flex your gardening skills without feeling like it has become a chore.
-And once you have had a season or two of experience, feel free to broaden your gardening horizons.
+And once you have had a season or two of experience, feel free to broaden your gardening horizons.,

-Deciding location is one of the most essential considerations as several edible ornamental plants need a lot of sunlight throughout the day.
+Deciding location is one of the most essential considerations, as several edible ornamental plants need a lot of sunlight throughout the day.
 Plants like to eat too!

 If your location is either full sun or partial shade, you will need to cater your garden plants to fit that area.

-Knowing the soil fertility is a good idea to start and you might want to check with your local extension office to see if they do soil testing (usually a nominal fee).
+Knowing the soil fertility is a good idea to start, and you might want to check with your local extension office to see if they do soil testing (usually a nominal fee).

 Our Favorite Edible Gardening Designs